Scottish stroke improvement programme

 About this release

-This release by Public Health Scotland (PHS) presents the Scottish Stroke Improvement Programme 2023 and includes data from the Scottish Stroke Care Audit (SSCA).
-This describes the quality of stroke care in each acute hospital, grouped by NHS Board, during 2022, measuring each hospital against Scottish stroke care standards (2016).
-The full report can be found on the SSCA website.
+This publication by Public Health Scotland (PHS) presents information from the Scottish Stroke Improvement Programme 2024 annual national report and includes data from the Scottish Stroke Care Audit (SSCA).
+This describes the quality of stroke care in each acute hospital, grouped by NHS board, during 2023, measuring each hospital against Scottish stroke care standards (2016).
+The full report can be found on the PHS and SSCA websites.

 Main points